 Peer educators completed 260 patient visits during the fall 2017 semester.
 Evaluation questionnaires were completed for 123 visits.
 Of the 123 questionnaire respondents, the majority (78%) reported their visit was for STI screening, followed by HIV screening (41%), birth control consult (27%), and sexual health consult (13%).
-The majority of students expressed satisfaction with the program with 95% stating the peer educator was well versed in the resources and information they were seeking, 98% stating the peer educator addressed all of their questions and concerns (Figure 3), 95% stating the peer educator helped them become more informed, and 94% stating they would see a peer educator for consultations in the future.
+The majority of students expressed satisfaction with the program with 95% stating the peer educator was well versed in the resources and information they were seeking, 98% stating the peer educator addressed all of their questions and concerns (Figure 3), 95% stating the peer educator for consultations in the future.
 Most students (63%) reported they had not received services similar to this in the past.